andausman/andausman/README.md

 ## 🚀 About Me

-- 🏆 Developed an **ensemble career recommendation system** to guide Nigerian secondary school students based on their academic performance.
+- 🏆 Developed an **ensemble career recommendation system** to guide  secondary school students based on their academic performance.
 - 💡 Actively exploring **AI/ML** to unlock its transformative potential in **Business** and **social good**.

 ---